 So I don't need it then?

 There's a little more to it than that.

 If you never see the freelancers you work with (because you only work with them 'virtually'), you don't need employers' liability insurance.
 That's because you're not in control of their working environment.
 You can't be responsible if they get a work-related illness or injury.

 It's different, however, if freelancers work at your place and use your equipment, and if you're in control of what they do.
 In these situations, you're responsible for their health and wellbeing while they're at work.

 That means you're potentially liable if one of them comes a cropper.
 Say someone claims a bad back injury from sitting long hours in a non-ergonomic chair.
 Or from lifting a heavy box.

 Without employers' liability insurance, you'll have to pay for any damages/compensation yourself.
 Most likely you'll also need to buy some legal expertise, especially if you want to contest the claim.

 A little extra help

-If you’re still not sure you need it, try this straight-from-the-horse’s-mouth guidance.
+If you're still not sure you need employers' liability for freelancers, try this straight-from-the-horse's-mouth guidance.